erroronline1/qualitymanagement/readme.md

 and you are not able to change this in the near future.

-this system has been in use in context to [iso 13485:2015](https://www.iso.org/search.html?q=13485%3A2015) and was approved by the certification authority.
+this system has been in use in context of [iso 13485](https://www.iso.org/search.html?q=13485) and was approved by the certification authority.

 if your company does not have the ressources to test out different expensive qm-software-solutions until you find one to suit your needs and you somehow make use of the simple tools you have access to, bottle light qms might be a good start for you. by using quite basic ressources like microsoft office word and excel and standard browsers it also is able to bypass weird system restrictions. editing (if necessary) can be done via any given text editor.